We always say “Don’t let your business manage you”. But what exactly does that mean?

 The first step in effective inventory management is having an accurate inventory and establishing order fulfillment across all your warehouses and sales channels.
 However, the more channels you sell through and the more items that you are selling, the more challenging it will be to manage all business data.
 Most of the retailers have separate e-commerce sites or marketplaces and a brick-and-mortar store.
 This makes it a highly challenging environment to gather all the data you need for 100% accuracy.

 The best way to do this is through centralization.
 Centralization helps achieve inventory and historical demand visibility, and gathers data from all available sales channels into an umbrella inventory management system and order fulfillment system.
 Once all this data is gathered in a single, central location, you’ll be able to run comprehensive reports to quickly determine which channels and SKUs are performing best, which products might sell faster on different channels, and much more.
 If you make this your top priority, you will be able to make smarter, faster and targeted decisions.

-You can reduce redundancy and increase productivity by automating manual processes.
+You can reduce redundancy and increase productivity by automating workflows.
 This streamlines multi-channel sales, purchasing, inventory, fulfillment, and warehousing processes.
 Automated operations ensures that you can easily receive purchase orders and fulfill customer orders.
 Plus, you can make decisions immediately without depending on someone else to finish their job.
-In inventory management and order fulfillment, the most cost-effective and common technology is barcode scanning.
+In order fulfillment systems, the most cost-effective and common technology is barcode scanning.
 Barcode scanning and transactions on mobile devices can also help achieve this goal.

 Retailers lose $1.75 trillion every year due to overstocks, out-of-stocks, and preventable returns.
 The root cause of all these problems lies in inventory mismanagement.
 With centralized data and automation, retailers gain a holistic and clear picture of all their inventory and order fulfillment operations and make smarter and faster decisions.